abhaymittal/Paint-Program/README.md

 # A very basic paint program
 ## Author: Abhay Mittal

 I developed this program as a coursework assignment in Object Oriented Programming during my sophomore year.
-It was my first Object Oriented Program.
+It was my first Object Oriented GUI application.

 ## Features